- Primary position:

 I am keen to supervise postgraduate students in the following areas: European Copper and Bronze Age, creativity and craft in prehistory, archaeologies of the body (including theoretically informed human osteoarchaeology), and social identity (including age and gender) in prehistory.

-- Creativity in Clay: An Exploration of Bronze Age Creative Process and Material Consequence
+- Sarah Coxon: Belegiš Ceramics: An Exploration of Bronze Age Creative Process and Material Consequence

-- Markers of Occupational Stress n the Spine: a Novel Approach
+- Carolyn Felton: Sexual Dimorphism and Markers of Occupational Stress in the Spine: a Novel Approach

-- Influences of Woodcrafting on Metal Tool Development during the Late Bronze Age in Southern England
+- Robert Lee: Influences of Woodcrafting on Metal Tool Development during the Late Bronze Age in Southern England

-- A Bioarchaeological Approach to Gender and Health
+- Ferenc Toth: A Bioarchaeological Approach to Masculinity

-- From Fresh Cadaver to Skeletal Matter.
+- Eleanor Williams: From Fresh Cadaver to Skeletal Matter.
 An Archaeothanatological and Anthropological Approach to the Study of Cluniac Funerary Practices